soscripted/sox/README.md

     - Official Version: <kbd>[install](https://github.com/soscripted/sox/raw/v2.8.0/sox.user.js)</kbd>. <kbd>[view source](https://github.com/soscripted/sox/blob/v2.8.0/sox.user.js)</kbd>
     - Development Version: <kbd>[install](https://github.com/soscripted/sox/raw/dev/sox.user.js)</kbd>. <kbd>[view source](https://github.com/soscripted/sox/blob/dev/sox.user.js)</kbd>

-3. Go to any site in the Stack Exchange Network (e.g. [Super User](http://superuser.com/) or [Stack Overflow](http://stackoverflow.com/)).
-Reload the site.
-Accept the popup
-A new page will open.
-Authorize SOX
-Go Back to your Stackoverflow page and reload
-A toggle button (gears icon) will be added to your topbar Click and review and save the settings.
+3. Go to any site in the Stack Exchange Network (e.g. Super User or Stack Overflow) (reload if already opened) and confirm the dialog asking you to get an access token.
+This will open a new page where you can authorize SOX, and can be closed once your access token is saved.
+A toggle button (gears icon) will be added to your topbar.
+Click and review and save the settings

 ![newdialog](https://i.stack.imgur.com/q93pM.jpg)